bottlepy/bottle-inject/README.rst

 request, req, rq   `bottle.Request`           local response, res, rs  `bottle.Response`          local injector           `Injector`                 app    The injector itself.
 Can be used for runtime
-                                                     inspection if injectable values, e.g. by other plugins. params             `bottle.FormsDict`         local  Not implenented. param[name]        `str`                      local  Not implenented.
+                                                     inspection of injectable values, e.g. by other plugins. params             `bottle.FormsDict`         local  Not implenented. param[name]        `str`                      local  Not implenented.